codypearce/codegroundjs/README.md

 ## Use

-To create a new playground you need to define an element with the id you want to target, then create a new codeground instance passing the options you want, then init a codeground at that div
+To create a new playground you need to define an element with the id you want to target, then create a new codeground instance passing in the id of the element you created and pass in the options you want,
 ```
-var codeground = new Codeground(opts);
+var codeground = new Codeground('codeground', opts);
-codeground.initCodeground('codeground');

 ```
 This will create a new codeground in that div with your preset options.

 ## Options
-You can customize each instance by passing in an object with options

 ```
 var opts = {
+    html: 'demo.html', // add preset html, css, js by adding a path to the file you want
+    css: 'demo.css',
+    js:  'demo.js',

-    html: true, // setting these to false hides that languages editor
+    htmlShow: true, // setting these to false hides that languages editor
-    css: true, // if set false on tabs it hides the button
+    cssShow: true, // if set false on tabs it hides the button
-    js: true,
+    jsShow: true,

     layout: 'half', // whether editor/output takes up full width or half
     initialFull: 'editors', // this sets the initial view if you choose layout full